 Yeah, he thinks the Southern Poverty Law Center (SPLC), a non-profit that fights for civil rights and against racism and white supremacy apparently controls Google and YouTube.
 You heard it here first.
 But wait, racist and neo-Nazi channels are abundant on YouTube, so I guess SPLC’s ownership of YouTube isn’t as strong as he claims.
 Imagine that?

 Of course, Adams seems to fail to understand the whole concept of free speech.
 Google, through YouTube, provides a free service to all kinds of content providers to publish a video on just about every outlandish belief out there.
-I admit to subscribing to a lot of YouTube channels that provide interesting information about the hobbies and interests of mine.
+I admit to subscribing to a lot of YouTube channels that provide interesting information about my hobbies and interests of mine.
 For example, there’s a young woman who creates the most amazing dominos art you will ever see.

 But YouTube, a private company, is under no obligation to follow the precepts of free speech.
 Americans’ first amendment rights to free speech state that the government cannot abridge our right to free speech.
 However, it says nothing about what a corporation may or may not do censoring anyone they want (of course, within certain conditions).
 If YouTube thinks that Natural News is pushing fake news, and it does not want to provide support for it by allowing its content, that’s not a free speech violation.
 Unless you’re a crackpot who believes that Obama faked his birth certificate.